-Split Seconds are tender, buttery shortbread cookies with jam in the center.
-They are so soft, they just melt in your mouth.
-Not only are they so tasty, but they are one of the easiest cookies to make.
+Split-Second Cookies are buttery and tender shortbread cookies with jam.
+They are so soft and buttery they melt in your mouth.
+Not only are they absolutely delicious, they are so simple to make.

 During the weeks before Christmas, the smell of baking cookies wafts through most houses, there are cookie exchange parties and lots of treats in offices.
 Even families that hardly ever bake during the rest of the year, find themselves congregating in the kitchen and pulling out the butter, flour and eggs.
 We’ve all seen the sappy commercials and cheesy Christmas movies with a grandma in the kitchen baking with her grandkids and all the other similar scenes.
 It’s so predictable, but gives you a cozy, warm feeling anyway:).
 I’m such a sucker for corny things like that.

 They are the best tender, buttery cookies and the tart jam complements them perfectly.
 If I only had to make one type of cookie, this is the one I would choose.
 (If you want to make soft cut out sugar cookies, check out this recipe.
 They are great to make with kids.)

 Watch the Video of How To Make Split Second Cookies, Shortbread Cookies With Jam

 - granulated sugar

 - vanilla extract

 - you can also use almond extract instead of the vanilla

 - I haven’t tested this recipe with any other type of flours.
 I use unbleached all purpose flour.

 - a little bit of salt is a must in cookies:).